 \begin{theorem} Let $X$ be a set of points in $d$-space.
 Suppose that there is a Tverberg partition of $X$ into $r$ parts of sizes $s_1\dots,s_r$, for which $o$ is a Tverberg point, and $s_i\leq d+1, i=1,\ldots r$.
 Then there is also a \emph{crossing} Tverberg partition of $X$ into $r$ parts of sizes $s_1\dots,s_r$, for which a Tverberg point is $o$. \end{theorem}

-In the next section, we prove Theorem~\ref{thm:main} and (on the way) Lemma~\ref{lem:unnesting}.
-We remark that for each of the other theorems and corollaries in this section, we have already explained how to derive them from Tverberg's theorem, or from our main Theorem~\ref{thm:main}.
+In the next section, we prove Lemma~\ref{lem:unnesting}.
+We remark that for each of the other theorems and corollaries in this section, we have already explained how to derive them from the Tverberg theorem, or from our main Theorem~\ref{thm:main}.
 In Section~\ref{sec3}, we discuss possible generalizations as well as some algorithmic aspects of the problem.